 Attenborough Centre for the Creative Arts

-Geraldine Pilgrim will contribute to to a discussion about the value of a creative arts education in contemporary Britain.
-This special one-day event, addressing the overlooked importance of regional art school education in the history of UK experimental performance and alternative arts.
-The focus will be on the emergence of performance art in colleges and city scenes in Leeds, Reading and Brighton in the 1970s and 1980s.
-Further information is available by clicking here.
+Geraldine Pilgrim contributed to to a discussion about the value of a creative arts education in contemporary Britain.
+This special one-day event, addressed the overlooked importance of regional art school education in the history of UK experimental performance and alternative arts.
+The focus was the emergence of performance art in colleges and city scenes in Leeds, Reading and Brighton in the 1970s and 1980s.

 THEIR MOST OBEDIENT SERVANT

 came to a close on 4 November 2018

 at HAREWOOD HOUSE, YORKSHIRE